teksi/wastewater/README.md

 # TEKSI Wastewater module (TWW)
-NEW TEKSI wastewater module, adapted datamodel to fit Swiss Norm VSA 2020.1 new standard.
+NEW TEKSI wastewater module, adapted datamodel to fit Swiss Norm VSA-DSS Release 2020.1 new standard.

 This repository holds all code related to the TEKSI Wastewater module (formerly QGEP). <!---  // skip-keyword-check -->